Rockies vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has hit safely in three straight games.
-During his last five outings he is hitting .400 with a double, a home run, three walks and four RBI.
+- Soto hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .533 with a double, four walks and three RBI.

 Soto Recent Games